pramodkoujalagi/Automated-Course-Content-Generator/README.md

 - Empowered users to tailor courses to specific audience needs and educational levels.
 - Streamlined the course creation process, resulting in higher user satisfaction.

+## ⚖️ License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.